Tudor Revival Architecture In Phoenix, Arizona

 Because these homes are built from noble materials, what Saroki refers to as “lifetime” materials, they tend to hold up very well.
-“But just as a body needs periodic maintenance, so does a Tudor home,” he says.
+He also says, “But just as a body needs periodic maintenance, so does a Tudor home.”

-Multiple gables with intersecting roof lines can mean multiple leaks and numerous headaches.
-Check the interior thoroughly for water damage and inspect the roof’s integrity.
+Sometimes, because of the multiple gables with intersecting roof lines can mean multiple leaks and numerous headaches.
+So, check the interior thoroughly for water damage and inspect the roof’s integrity is important.
 The same holds true for the dormers, which are built into roof lines and prone to leaks.

-Old casement windows are typically no friend to energy bills, so look for tight seals and working storms.
-Tudor homes possess a lot of wood detailing, in the form of half-timbering, wood overhangs, and trim, which should be examined for moisture problems and will need regular stain or paint applications.
+Old casement windows are typically no friend to energy bills.
+So, you want to look for tight seals and working storms.
+Additionally, Tudor homes possess a lot of wood detailing, in the form of half-timbering, wood overhangs, and trim, which should be examined for moisture problems and will need regular stain or paint applications.

 Lifestyle In a Tudor

 Unlike, say, the Spanish Colonial home with its large central courtyard, Tudors are all about indoor living, notes Saroki.
 Found primarily in Northern climates, Tudor homes boast grand stone hearths around which families gather and relax.
-Dark wood paneling, exposed timbers and luminous stained glass windows all add to the cozy appeal of this architecture style.
+So, the dark wood paneling, exposed timbers and luminous stained glass windows all add to the cozy appeal of this architecture style.